 ÖBB 1016 037, one of the initial 50 single-system units, arrives with a freight train from Germany in Salzburg main station

 With the delivery of ever more locos, ÖBB began to retire older classes en masse, then began to use Tauri even for some local trains on the flat lowlands near Vienna.
 In fact, an order change resulting in the more expensive 3-system class 1216 reduced their final number to 382.

 I note that Siemens showcased the qualities of this latest model on a test run on Germany's latest high-speed line between Nuremburg and Ingolstadt on 2 September 2006, breaking the world record for locomotives with 357 km/h.
 Albeit with a single test car.
 (Check this page; where you'll see that the previous record holder, a French loco from 1955, was brought over from a museum for the occasion!)

 So, to conclude, would ÖBB have ordered a large number of EMUs for railjet service, the Red Bulls would have ended up under-utilised.
-In contrast, by ordering locomotive-pulled trains, ÖBB not only kept the Tauri busy, but saved the cost of powered cars.
+In contrast, by ordering locomotive-hauled trains, ÖBB not only kept the Tauri busy, but saved the cost of powered cars.
 And time.